Pete Buttigieg just rolled out details on his foreign policy vision. Here are the big takeaways.

-He also said he wants to find ways to empower rural Americans to help by managing soil and implement 21st-century farming techniques, without providing details.
+He also said he wants to find ways to empower rural Americans to help by managing soil and implementing 21st-century farming techniques, though he provided few details.

 Be a voice in the world

-Buttigieg said Trump hasn't had much of a foreign policy position at all, and called for renewed American leadership abroad.
+Buttigieg said Trump hasn't had much of a foreign policy position, and called for renewed American leadership abroad.
 He also wants to fight authoritarian regimes.

 Fight right-wing terrorism at home

-Buttigieg drew loud applause for saying the U.S. needs to fight terrorism by Americans at home.
+Buttigieg drew loud applause for saying the U.S. needs to fight acts of terrorism committed by Americans at home.

-"Knowing that in the past decade, more Americans in America have been killed by right-wing extremists than by Al-Qaeda or Isis, we need to acknowledge this threat too and redirect appropriate use of ..." he continued to speak, but his words were drowned out by the sound of cheering and clapping.
+"Knowing that in the past decade, more Americans in America have been killed by right-wing extremists than by al-Qaida or ISIS, we need to acknowledge this threat, too, and redirect appropriate use of ..." he continued to speak, but his words were drowned out by the sound of cheering and clapping.